Lenddo/react-native-sdk-sample-app/README.md

         super.onCreate();
         LenddoCoreInfo.initCoreInfo(getApplicationContext());  // Init core info

-        // Setup data gathering with client options which are data settings (can be over written via RNDataSdkWrapper's setupWithClientOptions method on your App.js  (pleaser refer to RNDataSDKDemo))
+        // Setup data gathering with client options which are data settings (can be over written via RNDataSdkWrapper's setupWithClientOptions method on your App.js  (please refer to RNLenddoEFLSDKDemo))
         ClientOptions clientOptions = new ClientOptions();
         clientOptions.enableLogDisplay(true);